Enhanced numerical approaches for modeling insoluble surfactants in two-phase flows with the diffuse-interface method: Introduction

 This study focuses on modeling surfactant transport using the diffuse-interface method, particularly the phase-field method, which is a type of interface-capturing method.
 The phase-field method is superior to other methods in terms of fluid mass conservation and its ability to implicitly handle dynamic topological changes of the interface.
 Consequently, it is widely employed in numerical simulations of two-phase flows~\cite{CHIU2011185,MIRJALILI2019221,MIRJALILI2020109006,MIRJALILI2021109918,JAIN2022111529,MIRJALILI2023111795,HWANG2024112972}.
 The modeling of surfactant transport using the phase-field method has been actively studied~\cite{KIM2006272,vanderSman2006,LIU20109166,ERIKTEIGEN2011375,GU2014416,Farsoiya2024,HAO2025114058,HAO2026}.
 In particular, the model proposed by Teigen et al.~\cite{ERIKTEIGEN2011375} is advantageous because of its simplicity and ability to conserve the surfactant mass.
 Further improvements to this model have been proposed, including methods to prevent unphysical negative concentrations caused by numerical errors~\cite{JAIN2024113277} and extensions that can accommodate realistic diffusion coefficients~\cite{HU2021106614,YAMASHITA2024113292}.

 The purpose of this study is to propose approaches for further enhancing the accuracy of phase-field-based modeling of interfacial transport of insoluble surfactants.
 Specifically, we present the following two approaches: \begin{itemize} \item \textbf{Adopting the formulation that avoids spatial derivatives of variables with sharp gradients.} We consider two types of transport models, both of which are generalized formulations of existing models.
 Although these formulations are mathematically equivalent at equilibrium, we demonstrate that one significantly outperforms the other in practical simulations because of reduced discretization error---a distinction that has not been emphasized in previous studies. \item \textbf{Decoupling the width of the delta function from the interface width.} We introduce a method that allows the width of the delta function to be specified independently of the interface width, enabling improved surfactant transport accuracy without sacrificing the interface-capturing quality or reducing the allowable time step.
 This strategy has not been systematically explored in previous diffuse-interface studies. \end{itemize} These two approaches are simple, effective, and practical in that they do not lead to significant increases in computational cost, implementation complexity, or degradation of interface-capturing accuracy.
+They also preserve the discrete conservation of both fluid and surfactant mass.

 Furthermore, we consider it problematic that most previous studies on interfacial surfactant transport have employed relatively simple benchmark tests.
 To address this issue, we propose a new benchmark test that poses substantial challenges in maintaining high accuracy and can serve as a rigorous standard for evaluating interfacial surfactant transport models.